kaoskinkae/SSDT-SATA/README.md

 Enable Device Y (set Method _STA = 0x0F)
 NOTE: For each Scope expression you are using there has to be a corresponding External reference.
 See examples.

-Example 1: Rename SATA Controller from SAT1 to SATA Renaming SAT1 to SATA is not a requirement (it's purely cosmetic), but it's an easy to understand example (read the comments indicated by // for explanations):
+Rename SATA Controller from SAT1/SAT0 to SATA
+Renaming SAT1 to SATA is not a requirement (it's purely cosmetic), but it's an easy to understand example (read the comments indicated by // for explanations):

 Testing and verifying